ibm-cloud-architecture/refarch-integration/docs/icp-deploy.md

 ## Setup Private Docker Registry
 In this section you will set up the private Docker registry in ICP to host the Docker images securely.
 For this you will create an ICP user to access the registry, and kubernetes configmap and secret resources for the registry configuration and credentials.
+@@@ TBD

 # Hybrid integration components
 As illustrates in first figure above we are deploying 3 components to ICP
 * For IIB study this article: [Deploying IIB Application to IBM Cloud private](https://github.com/ibm-cloud-architecture/refarch-integration-esb/blob/master/IBMCloudprivate/README.md)
-* For the web application see [Deploy to ICP](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/run-icp.md):
+* For the web application see [Deploy web app to ICP](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/run-icp.md)
 * For the SOA data access layer service running on WebSphere Liberty [Deploy DAL to ICP](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal/blob/master/docs/icp-deploy.md)